Carrie Mac

-Carrie Mac (born February 25, 1975) is a Canadian author of more than a dozen novels for Young Adults, both contemporary and speculative.
-Her latest work is the literary novel, LAST WINTER, due out from Random House Canada in early 2023.
-She also writes literary short fiction, and creative non-fiction.

-Some of her accolades include a CBC Creative Nonfiction Prize, the Sheila A. Egoff Children's Literature Prize, and the Arthur Ellis Award, as well as various other awards and recognitions.
+Carrie Mac (born February 25, 1975) is a writer, most notable for her literary novel, Last Winter.
+Her short stories and creative non-fiction have been published in numerous publications, such as Prism, Room, New Quarterly, Geist, and Hippocampus.
+She is also the author of more than a dozen novels for young adults, both contemporary and speculative.
+Some of her accolades include a CBC Literary Prize, the Sheila A. Egoff Children's Literature Prize, and the Arthur Ellis Award, as well as various other awards and recognitions.

 Early life, education, and employment

 Mac was born in Kamloops, British Columbia.
 During her childhood and youth, Mac lived in Vancouver, Grand Forks, Abbotsford and on the Sunshine Coast.

 Mac's first job, at age seven, was to read the Bible to an ex-Son of Freedom; she was paid a quarter a page.
 Mac dropped out of high school in Grade eleven, completing her secondary education by correspondence.
 She trained as a paramedic at the Justice Institute of British Columbia.
 Mac also worked at various times as a sign language interpreter, a bookstore clerk, and a child and youth advocate in a transition house.

+She has mentored at SFU’s Writer’s Studio, taught at Douglas College, and at UBC’s School of Writing, from which she holds an MFA.
+She currently mentors emerging writers with their novel manuscripts at Humber College's School for Writers.

-Influences and inspiration
+Influences

-A self-confessed bookaholic, Mac credits Louise Fitzhugh, author of Harriet the Spy, with the realization of "what kind of power words carry, and how they can be used to sharpen your own identity and injure others."
-Other influences include: Anne Cameron, Margaret Atwood, Alice Munro.
+Mac credits Louise Fitzhugh, author of Harriet the Spy, with the realization of "what kind of power words carry, and how they can be used to sharpen your own identity and injure others."
+Other influences include Anne Cameron and Alice Munro.
 Mac explains that Raymond Carver showed her that "the lives of working class people (my people) are filled with stories worth writing about too, and that you don't need to go on and on and on and on to relate human emotions when you can nail it down so adroitly with less."

 Writing for reluctant readers

-Pain and Wastings, Jacked, Charmed, and Crush were written for Orca Book Publisher for the Soundings Series.
+Pain and Wastings, The Way Back, Jacked, Charmed, and Crush were written for Orca Book Publishers for the Soundings Series.
 The Soundings series is written specifically for reluctant or difficult to engage readers, also known as hi-lo readers (high interest, low reading level).
 It features contemporary themes, often including what might be considered controversial material and language.

 Portrayal of queer characters

-All of Mac's YA novels have queer, gay or questioning characters.
-She says of her work "I know for myself that I can't leave queer characters out of my writing, even if they're gay and only I know it, or I don't spell it out."
+All of Mac's young adult novels have queer, gay or questioning characters.
+She says of her work "I know for myself that I can't leave queer characters out of my writing."
+Her novel 10 Things I Can See From Here (which features a queer protagonist) is often found on banned book lists, such as in the state of Florida in 2023.